radenkosetka7/NZWalks/README.md

 **AutoMapper**: Automatic mapping between entity and DTO (Data Transfer Object) models for code optimization.

+**Caching**: Implemented caching for adding individual regions to optimize performance and reduce redundant processing.

 This API is designed to be easily integrated with client applications, providing all necessary functionalities for managing trail data.